archit1510130/SapientAssignment/README.md

 2. We can Implement Error Boundary Component also although I did not do because of time constraint .
 3 For Images we shoudl use SVG as I read somewhere that by importing them as react component they will give faster rendering .
 4. SSR at very first rendering would definitely going to boom the performance .
 We can implement SSR using some Java Script framework like Next js or React It self support SSR.
+5 . using PURE Component idea is also sometime improve the performance metric.